lucasburlingham/Cleanup-for-macOS-X/README.md

 <h2>How it works:</h2>
 <ul>
   <li>Automator script to display dialogs and structure for the app.</li>
-  <li>Applescript to run a command - the sudo purge command.
-This is the part which requires an adminsistrator password</li>
+  <li>Applescript to run a command - the <code>sudo purge</code> command.
+This is the part which requires an Adminsistrator password.</li>
 </ul>

 <h3>Download here:<h3>